 The average height of the sea for all stages of the tide.
-It is used as a reference for establishing various elevations within the floodplain.
+It is used as a reference for establishing various elevations within special flood hazard areas.
 The term is synonymous with National Geodetic Vertical Datum (NGVD).

 Mechanical Equipment

 Machines and devices, including HVAC units, fans, vents, generators and elevator motors, integral to the regular operation of climate control, electrical and similar building systems.